 Should you use names, wedding party roles i.e. bride, groom, mother of the bride, best man etc. Again, entirely up to you, but I would suggest sticking to one standard format across the table it tends to look better than a mixture of names and roles.
 Space permitting you can sometimes have names and roles printed on the top table.

 For place cards, using full names keeps it more formal.
 If you’re after a more relaxed vibe then just use first names.
-Same applies as the table plan for any duplicate names.
-Many couples like to add wedding party ‘roles’ to the place cards too – that’s great, just let us know if you want to do this.
+The same applies as the table plan for any duplicate names.
+Many couples like to add wedding party ‘roles’ to the place cards too – that’s great, just let me know if you want to do this.
 The only constraint is the printing space available on the place card design you have chosen.

-Using courtesy titles like Mr., Mrs., Dr. or Rev.
+What about using courtesy titles like Mr., Mrs., Dr. or Rev?

 You would generally only use these titles for a very formal occasion.
-However, if you have one or two VIP guests (perhaps the minister who has married you) and want to use them, go ahead.
-It won;t look out of place if you’re not using them for everybody else.
+However, if you have one or two VIP guests (perhaps the minister who has married you) and want to use them either on the table plan or place cards or both, go ahead.
+It won’t look out of place if you’re not using them for everybody else.

 What about Grandma, Aunty Lydia and Uncle Bryn?